-If you are using business object tracing but have disabled auto-update of the trace information then you must explicitly refresh the BO Markers to update them.
+If you are using business object tracing but have disabled auto-update of the trace information, explicitly refresh the BO Markers to update them.

 To update BO Markers, right-click the "BO Inspection Markers" node in the Outline view and select Refresh BO Markers from the context menu.